gooddavvy/gooddavvy/README.md

 - 🎨 My favourite colors are **blue** and **purple**
 - 👏🏾 My goal is to **follow 200,000+ people on GitHub.** This mission has been inspired by [@esin](https://github.com/esin) who holds the record for 173,000 follows on GitHub.
 I want to hold the record for the **most** follows on GitHub.
 I don't see anything being able to stop me (even though I may be wrong).
 - 😜 Here is a joke for you: **Why was the JavaScript developer sad?
 Because he didn't Node how to Express himself!**
 - 👨‍💻 I am trying to develop **useful and creative coding.** If you don't mind, [follow me](https://github.com/gooddavvy) for some of them.
+Feel free to contribute to any of my useful projects.

 ## Useful Projects & Tools
 - **[Markdown Repository Snapshot Application](https://github.com/gooddavvy/markdown-repository-snapshot-app)**